signavio/i18n/README.md

 #### Usage

-To use the replacements instead of the old strings in runtime pass the same replecements object which was used in the extraction step to the `init` function:
+To use the replacements instead of the old strings in runtime pass the same replacements object which was used in the extraction step to the `init` function:

 ```javascript
 import replacements from 'replacements.json'